e4p1k0/app-ledger-burst/README.md

 Using Ledger Live, **update your Ledger Dongle to the latest firmware (>= 1.6.0)**.

-Make sure you can connect to your device, add the following [udev rules](https://github.com/LedgerHQ/udev-rules) (or check for more details on [this Ledger article for details](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues)):
+Make sure you can connect to your device, add the following [udev rules](https://github.com/LedgerHQ/udev-rules) (or check for more details on [this Ledger article](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues)):
 ```bash
 wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash
 ```